Pool Resurfacing Cost Breakdown

 Lighting Options

 Using your pool after dusk can be difficult if you don’t have lighting installed.
-As long as you have electrical lines to your pool, it’s relatively easy to add subsurface lighting for around $900.
+As long as you have electrical lines in your pool, adding subsurface lighting for around $500 to $1,200 is relatively easy.
 You can even include upgrades such as dimmable or color-changing lights.

 Many pools have a concrete deck around them, which can undergo just as much wear and tear as the swimming pool itself.
-It costs an average of $10 per square foot to resurface a concrete deck.
+Surfacing a concrete deck costs an average of $10 per square foot.
+Depending on the size of your deck and the specifications, you’ll be shelling out between $1,000 and $5,000 to resurface your concrete pool deck.

 You can add extra options to your deck for safety, comfort, and style if you like.
 A color stain costs about $4 per square foot, while decorative overlays cost around $10 per square foot.
 If you want the concrete stamped or stenciled, it will generally cost about $15 per square foot.